SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/03-Clustered-And-Non-Clustered-Indeces.md

 A non-clustered index doesn’t sort the physical data inside the table.

-In fact, a non-clustered index is stored at one place and table data is stored in another place.
+A non-clustered index is stored at one place and table data is stored in another place.

 This is similar to a textbook where the book content is located in one place and the index is located in another.